 Love stories, unlawful murders, suicides... and the gods watching from above!
 What are we supposed to make of these stories?
 Surely, the river which exists to the present day was well known in antiquity, and its characteristic features were widely noticed.
 Most major rivers (among other natural occurring phenomena) had deities connected to them, and the stories about them and their adventures went back several thousands of years; over the course of time, they would retain the main theme, but the details would adapt to other stories, events or phenomena which were in need of explanation at the time.

 With this in mind, let us mention the last and most popular story, one that reveals in the best possible way the connection Ancient Greeks perceived between human beings, nature, and the supernatural... the deities.
 According to this story, Peleas, the king of the Greek "Myrmidons" in Thessaly, fell in love with goddess Thetis; seeing little chance of realising his feelings, he sought advice from Cheiron, the famous centaur who lived on the mountains of Pelion.
 The wise centaur advised him that the only way to subdue her was to hold her in a special armlock (since known as a "Cheironean armlock") and not let her go, even if she turned into a deadly snake or a lioness or a sea-monster or, even, into fire or water.
 On one of the following nights, the goddess came into the open; Peleas saw her dancing, and, following Cheiron's advice, leapt over, grabbed her, and held her through all her metamorphoses and, eventually, subdued her!
 The event is beautifully depicted in a kylix of 500 BC (now in Berlin!) where the armlock can be seen and the shape of maiandros is shown where Peleas' hands lock into each other (photo above).
 Peleas married Thetis and had seven sons, six of whom died in infancy.
-The one who survived was the demigod Achilles, who was also taught by Cheiron, and became a hero in the Troian war.
+The one who survived was the demigod Achilles, who was also taught by Cheiron, and became a hero in the Trojan war.
 (Ovid, much later though, names Proteus, the sea-god, son of Poseidon, as the one who advised Peleas.)

 As we can attest from the multitude of plates, vases, kylixes and other artefacts that depict this story, it was a very popular and widespread version at around 500 BC.
 We cannot see the "Cheironian-armlock" that Peleas applies in all depictions (interlacing his left hand with his right, his fingers forming the shape of maiandros), but in all of them we see that he is holding the goddess by the waist as she tries to fight back by turning herself into a lion, a sea-monster, or, sometimes, fire; sometimes serpents come from her body trying to devour Peleas.

 What we don't see, is the deep symbolism of the image of a mortal man defeating a goddess by believing in himself and asserting his willpower.
 Defeating even a god is possible, if fate allows it and if one believes in oneself and, consequently, asserts their willpower.
 It is not hubris, because it is not going against fate: Thetis, we are told, was destined to marry a mortal, so that her offspring would not, as the prophecy said, defeat Zeus.
-We cannnot but admire the delicate balance between what mortals can achieve and what the gods (their destiny) have in store for them.
+We cannnot but admire the delicate balance between what mortals can achieve and what the gods and their destiny have in store for them.
 The ever-to-itself returning form of maiandros, like the ever-to-itself returning mind ("know thyself"), is the ultimate weapon in the struggle for perfection and fulfilment in this life.
 The maiandros armlock, symbolizing the ultimate struggle of man against the god, is also depicted on many vases and tablets of the same period, with Heracles defeating the sea god Triton.

-Considering the shape of the maiandros, we should be careful not to confuse it with Gammadion, a somewhat similar shape; gammadion is the precursor of the swastika, not maiandros (as it has sometimes been written)!
+Considering the shape of the maiandros, we should be careful not to confuse it with Gammadion, a somewhat similar shape; gammadion is the precursor of the swastika, not maiandros (as it has sometimes been falsely claimed)!
 Both symbols ultimately derive from and are related to the ancient Greek theory of physics, which held that the particles that make up the word move in a helical motion; what seems like a spiral, the "returning to itself" motion, is what guarantees the eternal motion that governs all things (Heracleitus).
 Maiandros, however, is also meant to represent the "interlocking" of two opposing elements, left and right, to create the whole.
 There is much more to be said and discovered in these sacred symbols beyond their undeniable decorative appeal which, since their creation, many have been able to enjoy.